mw75/Vertorix_VT1100_Mini/README.md

 ```
 2. Open the **VT1100_SimpleReceive.ino** and **VT1100_SimpleSend.ino** Examples;
 3. Read through the Sketches to obtain a basic understanding of how they work;
 4. Set Digital Pin 2 (**D2**) LOW (GND) (this will Commission the CC2530 into the Network on power up).
 Connect the two VT1100 boards to the computer using serial to USB converters.
-If you have a second computer available I recommend installing the Arduino IDE on both and running the Send / Receive sketches separately.
-This makes debugging easier when selecting COM ports etc.;
 5. Select the correct Board, Processor and Ports then Upload the Sketches;
 ```sh
 Tools > Board > Vertorix > "VT1100 Mini SPI"